PierUgit/misc/fmmap/README.md

 ## Limitations

+- The The intrinsic type version of `ffmap_create()` and `ffmap_destroy()` are not thread-safe.
-The current version is based on the availability of C Posix routines, and won't compile on Windows.
+- The current version is based on the availability of C Posix routines, and won't compile on Windows.

-Mapping to an array of a derived type containing allocatable or pointer components is not allowed.
+- Mapping to an array of a derived type containing allocatable or pointer components is not allowed.